YasinAHA/BigSchool/master_desarrollo_ia/modulo_5/mbs-codex-todo-app/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+Note: This is a small demo.
+Tasks are stored in memory on the development server and do not persist between restarts.
+Use this project to explore server actions and the App Router in Next.js.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: